jaz998/Self-Driving-Car-Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+I use the nVidea model of [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/), which as per nVidea's testing, it enables a car to drive autonomously in a wide-range of road conditions with less than 100 hours of training data.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set on a 80%-20% split.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+On my first model, I used 5 epochs and found that after epoch 3, the validation MSE is sustantial higher then training MSE (0.0281 compared to 0.0189), suggesting that the model is overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....